yuvarajpanditrathod/Real-Time-Object-Detection-using-YOLO11/README.md

-# Professional YOLO11 Object Detection System
+# Real-Time Object Detection System using YOLO11

 A modern, professional web application for real-time object detection using YOLO11 models built with **Flask** backend and **Bootstrap** frontend.
 This system provides live webcam detection, image analysis, and video processing capabilities with a sleek, responsive web interface.